LuaOliveira/LuaOliveira/README.md

 ## Hi there 👋

-My name is Luana Oliveira and I am a physicist who works with data science.
+My name is Luana Oliveira and I am a physicist who currently works with data engineering.
 I am an undergraduate student at Universidade Virtual de São Paulo [(Univesp)](https://univesp.br/), currently on my fourth semester.
 I am interested in machine learning algorithms and applications.

 ### About me